AWS News Blog

 Last year I told you about Larger and Faster EBS Volumes and asked you to stay tuned for availability.
 Starting today you can create Provisioned IOPS (SSD) volumes that store up to 16 TB (terabytes) and process up to 20,000 IOPS, with a maximum throughput of 320 MBps (megabytes per second).
 You can also create General Purpose (SSD) volumes that store up to 16 TB and process up to 10,000 IOPS with a maximum throughput of 160 MBps.

-To get started, simply specify the desired Size and IOPS using the AWS Management Console, AWS Command Line Interface (CLI), AWS Tools for Windows PowerShell, or by calling the EC2 API (no SDK or tool updates are needed):
+To get started, simply specify the desired Size and IOPS using the AWS Management Console, AWS Command Line Interface (AWS CLI), AWS Tools for Windows PowerShell, or by calling the EC2 API (no SDK or tool updates are needed):

 As a refresher, EBS supports two SSD volume types: